microsoft/fast/packages/fast-form-generator-react/README.md

 ```

 ### onChange
-The onChange is used as a callback, it should take one argument that is the data taht should be updated when any data has been changed from within the generated form.
+The onChange is used as a callback, it should take one argument that is the data that should be updated when any data has been changed from within the generated form.

 example onChange:
 ```jsx